1756 - Operations on Lake Ontario

 - New York Independent Companies (4 coys)

 Shirley's first concern was to bring his regiments to their full complement.
 Through recruitment he brought his force to some 4,400 men.

 In March, the Earl of Loudon was appointed commander-in-chief of the British forces in North America.

 In April, Shirley learned that he would be superseded in the command.
 Colonel Daniel Webb would be sent to America, followed by General James Abercromby and finally by the Earl of Loudon, the eventual commander-in-chief.
 Shirley was to resign his command to Webb, Webb to Abercromby, and Abercromby to Loudon.
 Meanwhile, Shirley was still responsible for the preparation of the campaign.

-At the beginning of May, Vaudreuil, the governor of Canada, sent Coulon de Villiers with 1,100 French regulars, Canadians and Indians, to harass Oswego and cut its communications with Albany.
+At the beginning of May, Vaudreuil, the governor of Canada, sent Coulon de Villiers with a force of 660 men (100 French regulars and 400 Canadian militia, 100 Resident Indians and 60 Allied Menominee, aka Folles Avoines Indians), to harass Oswego and cut its communications with Albany.
 He established a permanent camp at Niaouré Bay (present-day Sackett's Harbor).

 On May 7, Shirley arrived at Albany from New York to continue his preparations.
 He established his headquarters in Albany and first rebuilt the Fort at the Great Carrying Place (near present-day Rome, New York) that had been destroyed by the French just a month before (March 1756).